-- Click on or select Project > Places of Immission. - Select the POI whose load times must be changed from the list of POIs in the Places of Immission window. - Click on Edit at the bottom right. - Enter the new value in minutes under Maximum permissible daily load. - finter the new value in minutes under Maximum permissible annual load. - Click on Apply.
+- Select the POI whose load times must be changed from the list of POIs in the Places of Immission window. - Click on Edit at the bottom right. - The first the new value in minutes under Maximum permissible daily load. - Hence the new value in minutes under Maximum permissible annual load. - Click on Apply.